FranckPachot/gitpod-mastodon-yb/README.md

 # Gitpod to test Mastodon on YugabyteDB

-This is a fork of https://gitlab.com/acefed/gitpod-mastodon/-/tree/main with a few changes to run on YugabyteDB instead of PostgreSQL.
+This is a fork of https://gitlab.com/acefed/gitpod-mastodon/-/tree/main with a few changes to run on YugabyteDB instead of PostgreSQL, for elasticity and high availability.
 The changes are detailed in the following blog post: https://dev.to/yugabyte/mastodon-on-yugabytedb-10o2

 You can test it on Gitpod: